 Cranberries can be used like lingonberries to prevent urinary tract infections and cystitis.
 Certain nutrients that cranberries contain are supposed to prevent bacteria from adhering to the mucous membranes of the urinary tract.2,7 However, this benefit has not been clearly proven.
 There are studies that disprove the effect of proanthocyanidins on E. coli bacteria in urine.
-The studies involved giving nursing home resident cranberry capsules for bacteriuria and pyuria.8
+The studies involved giving female nursing home residents cranberry capsules to treat bacteriuria and pyuria.8

 Questioning the credibility of studies is important, particularly given the fact that some cranberry manufacturers also finance the studies on cranberries.

-The nutrients that cranberries contain act as a mouthwash to counter bacteria such as streptococcus.
-This works similar to chlorhexidine.2,10 The effect of the polyphenols contained in cranberries against caries formation has also been proven, at least in laboratory studies.
-Clinical studies are still missing.11
+The nutrients that cranberries contain act as a mouthwash to counter bacteria similarly to how chlorhexidine effects streptococcus.2,10 The effect of the polyphenols contained in cranberries against the formation of cavities has also been shown, at least in laboratory studies.
+Clinical studies are still lacking.11